 There should be minimal impact on mariners during the transition of responsibility for monitoring HF radiotelephone from the State and Northern Territory authorities to AMSA.

-- Australian Bureau of Meteorology weather warnings and forecasting.
+- The Australian Bureau of Meteorology HF weather warnings and forecasts.

 - AMSA’s HF digital selective calling (DSC) service (including navigational warnings).